ahwillia/itsneuronalblog/_posts/2015-09-11-clustering1.md

 * **Hierarchical clustering** works by starting with each datapoint in its own cluster and fusing the nearest clusters together repeatedly ([*Wikipedia*](https://en.wikipedia.org/wiki/Hierarchical_clustering), [*Youtube #1*](https://youtu.be/XJ3194AmH40), [*Youtube #2*](https://youtu.be/VMyXc3SiEqs)).

-	* [Single-linkage clustering](https://en.wikipedia.org/wiki/Single-linkage_clustering) is a particularly popular and well-characterized form of hierarchical clustering.
-Briefly, single-linkage begins by initializing each point as its own cluster, and then repeatedly combines the two closest clusters (as measured from their closest points of approach) until the desired number of clusters is achieved.
+	* [**Single-linkage clustering**](https://en.wikipedia.org/wiki/Single-linkage_clustering) is a particularly popular and well-characterized form of hierarchical clustering.
+Briefly, single-linkage begins by initializing each point as its own cluster, and then repeatedly combining the two closest clusters (as measured by their closest points of approach) until the desired number of clusters is achieved.

 * **Bayesian methods** include [finite mixture models](http://ifas.jku.at/gruen/BayesMix/bayesmix-intro.pdf) and [infinite mixture models](http://www.kyb.tue.mpg.de/fileadmin/user_upload/files/publications/pdfs/pdf2299.pdf).<sup>[2]</sup>